sagar-viradiya/auto-benchmark/README.md

 First, this will run all benchmark tests on Firebase test lab, and it will download benchmark result JSON from G-Cloud.
 This JSON file will be analysed next to compare 'No compilation median startup time' with 'baseline profile median startup time'.
 If the improvement percentage is below provided `tolerancePercentage` then gradle task will fail.

+For example, if no compilation median startup is 203 ms and baseline profile median startup is 180 ms then startup time is improved by ~11%.
+If the provided tolerance percentage is 10 then task will successfully complete.

 Task will also print improvement percentage, no compilation startup time median, and baseline profile startup time median.